 Check out our ER version of a Christmas Tree!
 I’m loving it ☺️ pic.twitter.com/T7Emstnag3

 Other Twitter users also posted their innovative Christmas trees, which you can check out here.

 Christmas tree at Enoshimo Aquarium in Kamakura, Japan

-This year, the eel-powered Christmas tree is joined by a people-powered animatronic Santa Claus that sings and dances when aquarium visitors stomp on a pad.
+In recent years, the eel-powered Christmas tree is joined by a people-powered animatronic Santa Claus that sings and dances when aquarium visitors stomp on a pad.

 Lobster trap tree in Rockland, Maine

 Like the eel-powered Christmas tree in Japan, there’s something fishy going on with the Christmas tree in Rockland, Maine: it’s composed of lobster traps.
 Although Rockland isn’t the only New England community with a lobster trap tree — Beals Island in Maine and Gloucester, Massachusetts, also have them — this one is perhaps the most famous given that Rockland refers to itself as the “Lobster Capital of the World.”